-Follow the migrating monarchs to the tranquil, white-sand coast of Navarre Beach.
+Follow the desires to the tranquil, white-sand coast of Navarre Beach.

-There's something alluring about the coast of Northwest Florida.
-The miles and miles of sugar-white sand beaches; the caressing, warm, emerald-green waters; the scores of natural trails and bicycle paths to make outdoor living even easier; and a family-friendly environment that provides a perfect vacation destination for families to return to again and again.
+Navarre Beach has many allures.
+The miles and miles of sugar-white sand beaches.
+The caressing, warm, emerald-green waters.
+The scores of natural trails and bicycle paths to make outdoor living even easier.
+The family-friendly environment that provides a perfect vacation destination for your brood to return to again and again.

 Nature at Its Finest